SoftUni-Internal/interactive-content/EN/04-Remote-Databases/04-Summary.md

 ## In this lesson you learned:

-- What is Relational Databases

-- What is Non-Relational Databases
+- What Relational and Non-Relational Databases are

 - What is a BaaS